Best Practices for Adaptability

 An ISV that maintains multiple adaptable solutions can structure their theme modules in the following way:

-In general, Mendix recommends being explicit regarding the used design system (and creating the relevant building blocks) to allow for a consistent look and feel across the adaptation and core UI.
+In general, Mendix recommends being explicit regarding the used design system, and creating the relevant building blocks.
+This allows for a consistent look and feel across the adaptation and core UI.

 Using Constants

 The default value of a usable constant cannot be overridden at implementation, but the local Studio Pro value can be changed using the Mendix Runtime settings.
-Constants can always be configured as part of the environment settings (including hidden constants).
+Constants, included hidden constants, can always be configured as part of the environment settings.

 For more information, see Constant Default Value in the Studio Pro Guide.